 Network model

 In this paper, we consider a heterogeneous network comprising a single MBS and K densely deployed SBS.
 All the BSs are denoted as S={s0,s1,…,sK} where s0 represents the MBS.
 The MBS and SBSs are connected by a fronthaul link with limited capacity of rFH and the MBS is connected to the EPC network by a backhaul link with limited capacity of rBH.
 The set of active users is U={1,…,U} and each user only requests one file at a time while moving from one SBS to another from time to time.
-We consider that each user only connects to and receives data from the nearst SBS (in terms of signal strength), which we later refer to as the user home SBS.
+We consider that each user only connects to and receives data from the nearest SBS (in terms of signal strength), which we later refer to as the user home SBS.
 And the users set associate with SBS i is denoted as Ui.

 Fig.1(暂代)